Elecard EPSNR metric

 EPSNR – Estimated Peak to Signal Ratio is a metric, developed in Elecard in order to estimate how much video was affected during the last compression in case of absence of source video.

 EPSNR measures a relative size of quantizer to quantized DCT coefficient expressed in db, so could be compared with PSNR.
 Say, coefficient in the encoded stream is equal to 5 and quantizer is 20.
-Thus de-quantized coefficient will be equal to 100, and source coefficient, before quantization, was somewhere in the range from 90 to 110.
-If a coefficient is equal to zero after quantization, then original value lays somewhere in the range -10 – +10 (for Q=20).
+Thus, de-quantized coefficient will be equal to 100, and source coefficient, before quantization, was somewhere in the range from 90 to 110.
+If a coefficient is equal to zero after quantization, the original value lays somewhere in the range -10 – +10 (for Q=20).

 Coefficients, modified with above approach are used to calculate pixels, then the standard PSNR is calculated between the decoded image and modified one.
 Resulting EPSNR curve behave similar to real PSNR.